The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Configure the SAP Cloud Platform to trust the Azure Active Directory and enable single sign-on, by using the SAP Cloud Platform Identity Authentication Service, which later you can use not only for SAP Cloud Platform Cloud Foundry but also for other SAP SaaS solutions.

-This mission shows you how to enable SAP Cloud Platform Business Rules service in the Cloud Foundry environment and build a basic project to implement a simple decision logic.
+Enable SAP Cloud Platform Business Rules service in the Cloud Foundry environment and build a basic project to implement a simple decision logic.

 Build a business scenario using the SAP Cloud Platform Process Visibility service and gain end-to-end visibility on the workflow processes.